AEPKILL/husky-di/docs/apis.md

   dynamic: true
 })

-// It will be resolved only when used. logRef.current.log()
+// It will be resolved only when used and not cache the value. logRef.current.log()
 ```